protocolbuffers/protobuf/README.md

 Note that both of them require you to first install the Protocol Buffer compiler (protoc), which is part of the C++ package.

+For Mac: You need to install protobuf modules for python.
+Installation using easy install: sudo easy_install --upgrade protobuf

 Usage
 -----